-Exhibit Number Description 1.1 Form of Underwriting Agreement 3.1 Form of Amended and Restated Certificate of Formation of Veritex Holdings, Inc. 3.2 Form of Amended and Restated Bylaws of Veritex Holdings, Inc. 4.1 Specimen Common Stock Certificate 4.2 Form of Common Stock Purchase Warrant 4.3 Veritex Holdings, Inc. Senior Non-Cumulative Perpetual Preferred Stock, Series C 4.4 The other instruments defining rights of holders of the long-term debt securities of the Registrant and its subsidiaries are omitted pursuant to section (b)(4)(iii)(A) of Item 601 of Regulation S-K. The Registrant hereby agrees to furnish copies of these instruments to the SEC upon request.
-5.1 Opinion of Bracewell & Giuliani LLP 10.1 Retention and Nonsolicitation Agreement dated March 23, 2011 by and among Veritex Community Bank, Veritex Holdings, Inc. and William C. Murphy.
-10.2 Change in Control Agreement dated June 18, 2012 by and among Veritex Community Bank, Veritex Holdings, Inc. and Noreen E. Skelly.
-10.3 Veritex Holdings, Inc. First Amended 2010 Stock Option and Equity Incentive Plan (including form of stock option agreement and stock award agreement) 10.4 Form of Veritex 2014 Omnibus Equity Incentive Plan 10.5 Veritex Community Bank Employee Stock Ownership Plan Adoption Agreement dated December 31, 2012.
-10.6 Securities Purchase Agreement dated August 25, 2011, by and between Veritex Holdings, Inc. and the U.S. Secretary of the Treasury.
-10.7 Form of Subordinated Promissory Note, dated December 23, 2013 issued by Veritex Holdings, Inc. (including associated terms and conditions) 10.8 Form of Director and Officer Indemnification Agreement 10.9 Form of Registration Rights Agreement among Veritex Holdings, Inc., SunTx Veritex Holdings, L.P. and WCM Parkway, Ltd. 23.1 Consent of Grant Thornton LLP 23.2 Consent of JonesBaggett LLP 23.3 Consent of Bracewell & Giuliani LLP (contained in its opinion filed as Exhibit 5.1 hereto) 24.1 Powers of Attorney (included on signature page to the Registration Statement)

-To be filed by amendment.
+- 1.1\\ Form of Underwriting Agreement - 3.1 Second Amended and Restated Certificate of Formation of Veritex Holdings, Inc. - 3.2\\ Third Amended and Restated Bylaws of Veritex Holdings, Inc. - 4.1 Specimen Common Stock Certificate - 4.2\\ Form of Common Stock Purchase Warrant - 4.3\\ Statement of Designations of Senior Non-Cumulative Perpetual Preferred Stock, Series C of Veritex Holdings, Inc., as filed with the Office of the Secretary of State of Texas on August 22, 2011. - 4.4 The other instruments defining rights of holders of the long-term debt securities of the Registrant and its subsidiaries are omitted pursuant to section (b)(4) (iii)(A) of Item 601 of Regulation S-K. The Registrant hereby agrees to furnish copies of these instruments to the SEC upon request. - 5.1 Opinion of Bracewell & Giuliani LLP - 10.1\\ Retention and Nonsolicitation Agreement dated March 23, 2011 by and among Veritex Community Bank, Veritex Holdings, Inc. and William C. Murphy. - 10.2\\ Change in Control Agreement dated June 18, 2012 by and among Veritex Community Bank, Veritex Holdings, Inc. and Noreen E. Skelly. - 10.3\\ Veritex Holdings, Inc. First Amended 2010 Stock Option and Equity Incentive Plan (including form of stock option agreement and stock award agreement) - 10.4\\ Omnibus Incentive Plan for Veritex Holdings, Inc. - 10.5\\ Veritex Community Bank Employee Stock Ownership Plan Adoption Agreement dated December 31, 2012. - 10.6\\ Securities Purchase Agreement dated August 25, 2011, by and between Veritex Holdings, Inc. and the U.S. Secretary of the Treasury. - 10.7\\ Form of Subordinated Promissory Note, dated December 23, 2013 issued by Veritex Holdings, Inc. (including associated terms and conditions) - 10.8 Form of Director and Officer Indemnification Agreement - 10.9\\ Registration Rights Agreement among Veritex Holdings, Inc., SunTx Veritex Holdings, L.P. and WCM Parkway, Ltd. - 10.10\\ Director Nomination Agreement among Veritex Holdings, Inc. and SunTx Veritex Holdings, L.P. - 23.1 Consent of Grant Thornton LLP - 23.2 Consent of JonesBaggett LLP - 23.3 Consent of Bracewell & Giuliani LLP (contained in its opinion filed as Exhibit 5.1 hereto) - 24.1\\ Powers of Attorney (included on signature page to the Registration Statement filed on August 29, 2014 and as exhibits 24.2 and 24.3 to the Registration Statement filed on September 22, 2014) - \ To be filed by amendment. - \\ Previously filed